 It is the wall full of ceramic, metal, glass, wooden plaques installed in it.
 The wall is like a memorial to many famous writers: Sigitas Geda, Kazys Binkis, Janina Degutyte, Jonas Mekas, Maironis, Sigitas Parulskis, and many others.
 That’s way Literatu street name meaning is “authors” or “writers”.

 The Wall was introduced in 2009, new pieces of art are installed constantly.
 The condition for a new plaque is that a poet or writer needs to be related to the culture of Lithuania.

 Republic of Užupis

 When you cross the bridge over the Vilnia river then you enter the Republic of Uzupis, which declared itself a breakaway republic.
-Bohemian, artistic free town which has its own president, money, flag, army of 11 men and constitution which I find hilarious.
+Bohemian, an artistic free town which has its own president, money, flag, an army of 11 men and constitution which I find hilarious.
 These are my favorite rights: